MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/design-guides/small-to-medium-enterprise/mission-critical.md

 ## Conclusion

-These additional processes and changes to the Governance MVP help mitigate many of the risks associated with resource governance.
+These additional processes and changes to the governance MVP help mitigate many of the risks associated with resource governance.
 Together they add recovery, sizing, and monitoring controls that empower cloud-aware operations.

 ## Next steps